everpress-co/mailster/readme.txt

 = Version 2.4.13 =

 * added: classes to settings rows
+* fixed: error in PHPMailer (#2107) where exception is thrown when background attribute is empty
 * fixed: multisite no longer share user meta data in conditions data between subsites.

 = Version 2.4.12 =